wezm/wezm.net/content/technical/2019/01/linux-conf-au-rust-epaper-badge.md

 ### Mounting

-When I started the project I imagined it would hang it around my neck like a conference lanyard.
+When I started the project I imagined it would hang around my neck like a conference lanyard.
 By the time departure day arrived I still hadn't worked out how this would work in practice (power delivery being a major concern).
 In the end I settled on attaching it to the strap on my backpack.
 My bag has lots of